-With the help of some of our amazing Eagle Gate College instructors, as well as a few recent graduates who passed the exam, we created a comprehensive test-prep guide to help you pass the NCLEX-RN exam on your first attempt.
+For this blog, we’ve picked the minds of our amazing Eagle Gate College instructors and combined that with tips from some recent graduates to create a comprehensive test-prep guide to help you pass the NCLEX-RN exam on your first attempt.

 What Is the NCLEX-RN Exam?

 The NCLEX-RN has a singular purpose: to determine if it’s safe for you to begin practice as an entry-level nurse.
 Unlike the knowledge-based tests you took in nursing school, the NCLEX-RN wants to see how you analyze and apply that knowledge in the real world of day-to-day nursing.